Tudat/tudat/tutorials/applicationWalkthroughs/unperturbedEarthOrbitingSatellite.rst

 .. code-block:: cpp

-   std::unordered_map< std::string, boost::shared_ptr< simulation_setup::Body > >
+   std::unordered_map< std::string, std::shared_ptr< simulation_setup::Body > >

 This :literal:`unordered_map` may be accessed as a regular map.
-The :literal:`std::string` keys represent the names of the bodies in the list, and the value :literal:`boost::shared_ptr` the corresponding :class:`Body` object containing all the environment models.
+The :literal:`std::string` keys represent the names of the bodies in the list, and the value :literal:`std::shared_ptr` the corresponding :class:`Body` object containing all the environment models.
 With the settings of our ephemeris and gravity field, we now create the :literal:`bodyMap` by:

 .. code-block:: cpp